 - You will be placed in a waiting area or cell.
 If the jail is busy, you may not be processed immediately.

-- The first step is that you must answer a number of questions, such as what is your legal name, home address, birth date and contact person.
+- The first step is that you must answer a number of questions, such as what your legal name is, home address, birth date and contact person.

 - They’ll also ask about your mental and medical history.